 \paragraph{Federated learning in NLP applications.} There are a few prior works that have begun to apply FL methods in privacy-oriented NLP applications.
-For example, federated learning has been applied to many keyboard-related applications \cite{Hard2018FederatedLF,Stremmel2020PretrainingFT,Leroy2019FederatedLF,Ramaswamy2019FederatedLF,Yang2018APPLIEDFL}, sentence-level text intent classification using Text-CNN \cite{Zhu2020EmpiricalSO}, and pretraining and fine tuning of BERT using medical data from multiple silos without fetching all data to the same place \cite{Liu2020FederatedPA}.
-FL methods also have been proposed to train high quality language models that can outperform the the models trained without federated learning \cite{Ji2019LearningPN,Chen2019FederatedLO}.
+For example, federated learning has been applied to many keyboard-related applications including \cite{Hard2018FederatedLF,Stremmel2020PretrainingFT,Leroy2019FederatedLF,Ramaswamy2019FederatedLF,Yang2018APPLIEDFL}, sentence-level text intent classification using Text-CNN \cite{Zhu2020EmpiricalSO}, and pretraining and fine-tuning of BERT using medical data from multiple silos without fetching all data to the same place \cite{Liu2020FederatedPA}.
+FL methods also have been proposed to train high-quality language models that can outperform the models trained without federated learning \cite{Ji2019LearningPN,Chen2019FederatedLO}.
 Besides these applications, some work has been done in medical relation extractions \cite{Ge2020FedNERPM} and medical name entity recognition \cite{Sui2020FedEDFL}.
-These methods use federated learning to preserve the privacy of sensitive medical data and learn data in different platform, excluding the need for exchanging data between different platforms.
+These methods use federated learning to preserve the privacy of sensitive medical data and learn data on different platforms, excluding the need for exchanging data between different platforms.

 Our work aims to provide a unified platform for studying various NLP applications in a shared environment so that researchers can better design new FL methods either for a specific NLP task or as a general-purpose model.
 The aforementioned prior works would thus be a particular instance of the settings supported by the FedNLP platform.